List of London medical students who assisted at Belsen

 This is a list of London medical students who assisted at Bergen-Belsen concentration camp after its liberation at the end of the Second World War.
 There were 96 in total.
 Most of the students were in their penultimate year of medical education and were recruited from nine medical schools in London.

 They were a feature of a BBC Open Space programme in 1984.
+Michael Hargrave recorded some of the events in his memoir Bergen-Belsen 1945: A Medical Student's Journal.

 Guy's Hospital

 Guy's Hospital medical students who went to Belsen.
 From left to right: D. Davies, D. Strange, J. S. Jones, D. Rahilly, D. Westbury, M. E. Davys, D. S. Hurwood, D. H. Forsdick, J. V. Kilby, J. E. Mandel, J. L. Hayward and J. A. Turner.